 Review Methods & Grading

-I only hope that the reviews hosted here can help if you are ever stuck staring at bottles in the store or bar and you need the opinion of a friend.
+I created this website to track my whisky reviews and tastings and give myself a place to access them easily.
+If you found yourself here, then I hope the reviews can help if you are ever stuck staring at bottles in the store or bar and need a friend's opinion.

 The Points Scale